 - Identify the term of office and expiration for each elected and appointed official;

 - Attest that each official has submitted a sample three-month record of activities (ROA) or time sheets of actual time worked; and

-- Specify the number of days per month to be reported for each official

-    based on his or her ROA.
+- Specify the number of days per month to be reported for each official based on his or her ROA.

-    The resolution must be adopted at the first regular meeting held after

-    the first 180 days of a new term, or whenever a new elected or appointed

-    office is established.
-The resolution must be posted on the employer’s

-    public website for at least 30 days or, if a website isn’t available to

-    the public, on the official sign-board or at the main entrance to the

-    clerk’s office.
-An affidavit of the posting and a copy of the resolution

-    must be filed with the Office of the State Comptroller within 45 days of

-    adoption.
+The resolution must be adopted at the first regular meeting held after the first 180 days of a new term, or whenever a new elected or appointed office is established.
+The resolution must be posted on the employer’s public website for at least 30 days or, if a website isn’t available to the public, on the official sign-board or at the main entrance to the clerk’s office.
+A Standard Work Day and Reporting Resolution for Elected and Appointed Officials (RS2417-A) must be filed with the Office of the State Comptroller within 45 days of adoption.